ssoonmi/online-store-part-1/phase_ii.md

 }
 ```

-In our server entry file, let's import the `schema` and `resolvers` and include them in our `graphqlHTTP` middleware as options.
+In our server entry file, let's import the `schema` and `resolvers` (make sure to do this sometime after you import the Mongoose models into the entry file) and include them in our `graphqlHTTP` middleware as options.

 ```javascript
 app.use(